sergiobelotti/test-github/draft-belotti-nmop-analog-map.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Yang data model for analog map"
-abbrev: "TODO - Abbreviation"
+abbrev: "analog-map"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-belotti-nmop-analog-map-latest

 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: